Azure/azure-service-bus/samples/Java/readme.md

 large [Service Bus Premium namespace](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-premium-messaging) with 4 Messaging Units for several days.

-If you're allergic to graphical user interfaces, you can also deploy the resource manager template from the command line:
+You can also deploy the resource manager template from the command line:

 ## Setup using the Azure CLI